Zag-Research/Zag-Smalltalk/Documentation/reference/MistDesign.md

 **resume**

-When the message #resume or #resume: is sent to an exception from within a handler's action block, the specified resumption value (or nil) is answered from the #signal, #signal:, or #outer message that caused this handler to be invoked, after unwinding the stack to that point.
-If the exception is not resumable, it is only valid to send #resume or #resume: within a handler block that is invoked as the result of #outer.
+When the message `#resume` or `#resume:` is sent to an exception from within a handler's action block, the specified resumption value (or nil) is answered from the `#signal`, `#signal:`, or `#outer` message that caused this handler to be invoked, after unwinding the stack to that point.
+If the exception is not resumable, it is only valid to send `#resume` or `#resume:` within a handler block that is invoked as the result of `#outer`.

 In exceptions: